SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 Eventually, the conversation contains the original assignment, several abandoned versions, and a collection of instructions explaining which instructions no longer apply.

+Adding another instruction above the waterline does not always correct the assumptions already embedded below it.
+When the foundation is wrong, begin again with a clean brief.

 At that point, starting over is usually faster.

 It is useful to separate two kinds of conversations: